Dental Care

 Dental disease doesn't only affect your cat’s mouth and cause discomfort, it can lead to bone loss and other serious health problems.
 Pockets of infection can bleed during chewing, allowing the bacteria to enter the blood stream, which can lead to heart, lung and kidney disease which is another reason regular dental care is so important to every cat’s health - it is definitely not just an older cat problem.

-Here are some signs to look for when checking your cat’s mouth.
+What signs should I look out for when checking my cat’s mouth?

 Cats may be experiencing mouth pain if they: